 Raising responsible children doesn’t just happen by chance.
 Parents with grown-up children know this.
 You have the chance the plan how responsible, productive, and happy you want your children to be.

-3. Have an Active Religious Life
+3. Have an Active Religious or Spiritual Life

 If you follow a religion, religious devotion can play a key role in marriages.
 On one side, it can help you to maintain spiritual and moral uprightness; on another, it helps you belong to a community of people where your family can also get external support and encouragement.